Derrick24514/CampusGuessr/README.md

 shapely
 You can install these dependencies using pip:

-/CampusGuessr
-  ├── main.py           # Main script to run the application
-  ├── cmu_graphics.py   # Custom graphics library for the app
-  ├── spot.py           # Custom class to represent locations on the map └── README.txt        # This file

 Acknowledgments:
 The game was created as part of the Hack112 competition at Carnegie Mellon University.
 Special thanks to our TAs, Kosbie, and Austin for their guidance and support.